robertwenner/comics/doc/checks.md

 ## `Comic::Check::DontPublish`

 Checks the comics for special markers.
-If any of the special markers is found in any text in the comic, the comic is flagged with a warning.
+If any of the special markers appears in any text in the comic, the comic is flagged with a warning.

 The idea is that you can leave yourself reminders (to do items) in the comic for things you want to get back to before it's published.
 The idea comes